ewowi/StarDocs/docs/BasicsStarMod/StandardsAndGuidelines.md

 * Every module is a class
 * Minimize the use of static / global variables
 * "functional locality": code of a feature is in one place, not in different files etc.
+* Code of a module is in the module class
 * Minimize on heap and stack use
     * Effect class don't have local variables
     * initVar: functions, not classes